sphinx-labs/sphinx/docs/ops-getting-started.md

 Deployments are a three-step process with the DevOps platform.

-TODO(md): c/f and remove 'trustless'.

 1. **Proposal**: The deployment is proposed on the command line or in a CI process.
 This creates a meta transaction that's signed by the proposer then relayed to Sphinx's back-end.
 For simplicity, we'll propose the deployment on the command line in this guide.
 2. **Approval**: The project owner(s) sign a meta transaction to approve the deployment in the Sphinx UI.
-3. **Execution**: The deployment is trustlessly executed on-chain by a relayer.
-In order to execute the deployment, the relayer must submit the meta transactions signed by the proposer and the owners.
+3. **Execution**: The deployment is executed on-chain by a relayer.
+In order to execute the deployment, the relayer must submit **both** the meta transaction signed by the proposer and the owners.

+> Note: Although it's not strictly necessary to have both a proposal and approval step, we include both to improve the security of the deployment process.
+Having both steps prevents a scenario where one of the steps is a single point of failure.
+In other words, if a proposer's private key is leaked, an attacker would also need to trick the project owners into approving a malicious deployment.
+Likewise, if the project owners are tricked into approving a malicious deployment in a phishing attack on the Sphinx UI, the attacker would also need access to the proposer's private key, since its signature is also required to execute the deployment.

 ## 3. Get testnet ETH on OP Goerli

 You'll need a small amount of testnet ETH on Optimism Goerli, which you can get at [their faucet](https://app.optimism.io/faucet).
 Later, you'll use this ETH to deploy a `SphinxBalance` contract.
 You'll pay for the cost of your deployments by depositing USDC into this contract before it's executed.
 On testnets, we only allow you to fund deployments in USDC on Optimism Goerli.
 Likewise, on production networks, we only allow you to fund deployments in USDC on Optimism Mainnet.
 We'll provide you with free USDC on Optimism Goerli to fund your deployments on testnets.

 ## 4. Get your credentials

 You'll need a Sphinx API key and an organization ID.
 You can get these in the [Sphinx DevOps platform](https://www.sphinx.dev/).

+TODO(md-end): redo numbers
-## 5. Update your Sphinx Script Config Options
+## 5. Set environment variables

-Navigate to the repository where you completed the Foundry getting started guide.
+Navigate to the repository that contains the script you'd like to deploy.

-Enter your Sphinx API key in your `.env` file:
+In your `.env` file, enter the following fields:
 ```
 SPHINX_API_KEY=<your API key>
+PROPOSER_PRIVATE_KEY=<proposer private key>
 ```

-Then, open your Sphinx deployment script.
-We're going to add some additional options to support a multi-chain deployment on several testnets.
+## 6. Configure your script

+Open the Sphinx script you'd like to deploy.

+In your `setUp` function, update the `owners` array to include the address of your EOA.

-Copy and paste the following options into your script's `setUp` function:
+Then, copy and paste the following config options into your `setUp` function:
 ```
-sphinxConfig.orgId = "<your org id>";
+sphinxConfig.orgId = <org ID>;
+sphinxConfig.proposers = [<your address>];
+sphinxConfig.mainnets = [];
 sphinxConfig.testnets = [
   Network.goerli,
   Network.optimism_goerli,